 And let’s not forget why parents will enjoy glamping with kids: you can let your offspring run free in the great outdoors while you sit back and relax with a cuppa or a beer.
 Unlike camping, you won’t need to pack half of the contents of your attic and your kitchen.
 If you want to bring the bare minimum in terms of equipment pick a glampsite which provides bedding and cooking facilities.
 Just bear in mind that the more stuff you want to leave at home, the more you’ll need to pay.

 How much does it cost to go glamping?

 Just as the quality of the glampsite can vary greatly, so can the cost.
-A simple wooden glamping pod might set you back just £50 per night whereas an all-singing all-dancing glamping safari tent can set you back several hundred pounds a night.
-But don’t worry, there’s plenty of moderate options in between.
+A simple wooden glamping pod might set you back just £50 per night whereas an all-singing all-dancing glamping safari tent can cost several hundred pounds a night.
+But don’t worry, there are plenty of moderate options in between.

 How to choose the right glampsite for your family

 When you go glamping, do you want to pack as little as possible?
 Some glampsites will include pillows, sheets and wine glasses.
 Others will only provide a roof over your head.
 Here’s a list of things to consider when you’re choosing a glampsite:

 - How far is the glampsite from home?

 - Is there a minimum stay requirement?